DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <li>Venue picture, which upon clicking will redirect the user to the venue's homepage;</li>
 <li>Concert description section, which includes all useful information as well as a "Buy tickets" button that - currently - links to the venue's homepage. </li>
 </ul>
+<p>This section addresses the <a href="#US2">second user story</a> in that it provides regular concert goers with basic relevant information about the time and the location of the listed events, so that one can see what fits into their schedule, and because it lists the repertoire that is going to be presented it ensures that attendees are well-informed and can plan their visits accordingly, contributing to a more engaging and organized concert-going experience.</p>
-<strong style="color: red">Note:</strong> dates, times, programs and the musicians' names are all fictional, therefore any reference to real people and events is purely coincidental.
-This section will be updated with real events in the future.
+<p><strong style="color: red">Note:</strong> dates, times, programs and the musicians' names are all fictional, therefore any reference to real people and events is purely coincidental.
+This section will be updated with real events in the future.</p>

 <img src="assets/images-for-README/Concerts-page.webp" style="width: 75%">

 <h3>Recordings</h3>
 The recordings page features eight highlight recordings from Damiano's YouTube channel and a link to the full channel at the bottom.
 This section will regularly be updated with the flutist's latest recordings.
-This feature addresses user story #5, providing artistic directors and venues the possibility to easily access and review the latest performances and works by Damiano, helping them make informed decisions regarding potential bookings and collaborations.
+This feature addresses the <a href="#US5">fifth user story</a>, providing artistic directors and venues the possibility to easily access and review the latest performances and works by Damiano, helping them make informed decisions regarding potential bookings and collaborations.

 <img src="assets/images-for-README/recordings-page.webp" style="width: 75%">